+Wetland plants capture carbon dioxide, a greenhouse gas, from the atmosphere during photosynthesis.
+The plants then turn it into organic carbon (known as blue carbon) which allows them to grow.
 In doing so, wetlands plants are capable of pulling down and stowing away atmospheric carbon about 40 times more efficiently than terrestrial plants, and storing it in the soil for millennia to come.
 Australia holds one of the world’s largest stores of blue carbon, yet degradation of coastal ecosystems is weakening their capacity to perform this essential function.
 I assist and manage multiple blue carbon projects to develop new knowledge of how Australia’s coastal ecosystems can be managed to achieve maximum carbon offset capacity.

 I am interested in the selective impacts of commercial and recreational fishing.
 Behavioural traits at the individual level can determine vulnerability to harvest, and these traits can be linked to physiology, growth and life history – thus, exploited fisheries are likely to experience evolutionary change to slow and unproductive life history making them more vulnerable to over exploitation.